- Moving or copying files and folders from one location to another should go smoothly.

 3. Move the file or folder into a new, temporary directory

 Moving the subfolder or file to a new directory might also do the trick.
 Set up a new folder outside the directory the subfolder or file is in by pressing the New folder button in File Explorer.

 Then, drag and drop the subfolder or file into the new, temporary folder and try deleting it again.

 Long folder or file titles with spaces and symbols can cause this error. so try changing the title to something shorter with no spaces or symbols.

 You can rename folders and files with the Command Prompt as follows:

 - Press the Win key + X hotkey and select Command Prompt (Admin) from the menu.

 - Open the folder you need to delete or one that contains the file to erase in Command Prompt.
-You can do that by entering ‘cd\’ followed by full folder path as shown in the snapshot below.
+You can do that by entering ‘cd’ followed by the full folder path as shown in the snapshot below.

 - Next, type ‘dir /x’ in the Command Prompt and press Enter.
-That will show you all the directory content with the 8.3 format as below.
+That will show you all the directory content with the 8.3 formats as below.